 Tres Cocos – This location is often combined with Mexico Rocks below, and gives you a chance to swim with lots of fish and nice corals in a shallow area on the barrier reef.

-Mexico Rocks - This inner patch reef area is in excellent snorkeling depths, and would make a good spot for beginners, because of it's calmer waters.
+Mexico Rocks – This inner patch reef area is in excellent snorkeling depths, and would make a good spot for beginners, because of its calmer waters.

 Coral Gardens – This spot is inside the reef in sandy shallow waters just south of San Pedro.
 You can see some wonderful corals here as well as a variety of fish.

 Tuffy Rocks -This is located next to the popular dive spot Tackle Box Canyons, just south of Tres Cocos, almost straight out from San Pedro.
-Tuffy Rocks has some great snorkeling, and is very good for checking out a variety of fish.
+Tuffy Rocks has some great Ambergris Caye snorkeling, and is very good for checking out a variety of fish.

-Mata Cut - This is a cut in the reef that is located by a quick boat ride from San Pedro.
+Mata Cut – This is a cut in the reef that is located a quick boat ride from San Pedro.
 Snorkeling here can be a mixed bag.
-The attraction is a shipwreck inside the reef in about 8 feet of water.
+The attraction is a shipwreck inside the reef in about eight feet of water.
 The wreck is covered in corals and is often teeming with fish.
 The downside to snorkeling here is that the wreck is very close to the cut in the reef and it is often rough with low visibility.

-Bacalar Chico - As far north as you can go, Bacalar Chico is a relatively new reserve with some excellent snorkeling opportunities (although have not been able to catch a boat ride to it).
+Bacalar Chico – As far north as you can go, Bacalar Chico is a relatively new reserve with some excellent snorkeling opportunities (although we have not been able to catch a boat ride to it).
 The reef is reportedly pristine, with a large conch population, and also manatee sightings.
 There is a shallow area with a sandy bottom and big coral patches.
 There are deeper areas with huge coral heads and schools of barracudas.
 And closer to the reef there is a wall of coral with super clear water and hundreds of fish.
 Bacalar Chico is an excellent place to spot Loggerhead and Green Sea Turtles.
 If you can we highly recommend you do it.